-- 1. Check that all package contents are present and undamaged. - lf anything is damaged, inform the shipper and contact the supplier. - 2.
+- 1. Check that all package contents are present and undamaged. - If anything is damaged, inform the shipper and contact the supplier. - 2.
 Check that all items are present and correct based on your order and the shipping documents. - If you have any questions, please contact Pepperl+Fuchs. - 3.
-Keep the original packing material in case you need to store or ship the unit at a later time.
+Keep the original packing material in case you need to store or ship the unit at

-5.2 Mounting
+5.2 Mountina